netlabsorg/odin32/trunk/doc/Readme.txt

         - All Open32 apis have the 'O32_' prefix.
         - All Open32 declarations are appended with '_O32' (mostly due to calling convention differences)
-        - nmake DEBUG=1 builds the debug version nmake         builds the release version
+        - kmk BUILD_TYPE=debug builds the debug version kmk         builds the release version
         - Several dlls (i.e. USER32, KERNEL32, ADVAPI32) contain extra .def
           files that are used to create libraries that contain the api names as required by the linker when you use them. (_apiname@nrparameterbytes)

 Wine header notes:
-        - Several header files have been changed to make them usable for VAC
+        - Several header files have been changed to make them usable for GCC
         - Several header files contain bugfixes (mostly parameter type changes)
         - Several header files include additional declarations
         - At this time we don't intend to have our changes included in the